himbeer-toni/UserScripts/fetch-missing-ca.md

 fetch-missing-ca https://whatever.com/
 ```
 which will either tell you that it works or tell
-you the still.p missing certificates.
+you the still missing certificates as before.
+'SSL connection to https://whatever.com/ works - exiting'

 ### 4. Remove (if needed)